 You may, also, here the term Part C. Part C, aka Medicare Advantage (MA), began in 1999.
 Advantage plans are run by private insurance companies and must cover all the services that Original Medicare cover.
 Many MA plans are HMOs (Health Maintenance Organizations) or PPOs (Preferred Provider Organizations) and usually provide additional coverage for hearing, dental, and vision, which are not covered by Medicare.

 Medicare Part D

 Last, there is Part D aka Prescription Drug Plan (PDP).
 Part D followed on the heels of Part C. Drug plans must meet specific coverage criteria to be consider “creditable drug coverage”.
 Drug plans have a monthly premium and are, also, run by private insurance companies.
 You are eligible to purchase a PDP if you have Part A and/or Part B. If you go 63 days without “creditable drug coverage” after your Initial Enrollment Period, you may have to pay a Late Enrollment Penalty (LEP).
 You must be enrolled in Part A and Part B to enroll in a Medicare Supplement or Medicare Advantage plan.
 You must be enrolled in at least Part A to enroll in a Prescription Drug Plan.

 So, as begin your search to figure out how does Medicare work, keep the above in mind as this will lay your foundation.
-I’ll cover plan options in future posts.
+I’ll cover how you limit your financial exposure with Medicare Supplements, aka Medigap, as well as Medicare Advantage in future posts.